 ^Dan got his photo op as well.

 We couldn’t help but play around a bit.
 Even rolled down the dunes a few times.

-The yurts themselves were so much nicer than I’d expected.
+The yurts themselves were nicer than I’d expected.
 Staying in a yurt wasn’t luxury, but it was all part of the authentic experience.
 I grew up camping, and compared to sleeping on the ground in the woods, this was heaven!

 The yurts fit 8 people each, and we shared with the members of our tour group, who we had gotten to know so it didn’t feel like being shoved in with random strangers.
 There are thick mattresses for each person, with pillows and warm, thick blankets.